 If you’re trying to buy grass-fed beef for your family, you’ll want to save this resource for how to find grass-fed meat that is also grass-finished.
-Find budget-friendly and high-quality meat close to where you live, or have it shipped right to your doorstep.
+Find budget-friendly and high-quality red meat close to where you live, or have it shipped right to your doorstep.

-In the US – as in other areas where beef is mass-produced – all cattle usually start their lives drinking their mothers’ milk and then eating grass.
-But with conventional farming, that stops at around 7 months of age.
+In the United States, as in other areas where beef is mass-produced, all cattle usually start their lives drinking their mothers’ milk and then eating grass.
+But, with conventional farming, eating grass stops at around 7 months of age.

 At this point, the calves are moved to feedlots and fed grains instead, typically corn and soy.
 They may also receive some dried grass.
 Sometimes they are also give growth hormones.

 This may mean that they are pasture-fed too (in other words, they are able to freely graze in a pasture).

-Feeding cattle a grass diet is considered far more natural than feeding them grains.
+Feeding cattle a grass diet is considered far more natural than feeding the cattle grains like corn.

 Cows are ruminants, which means they have a rumen.
 This is the cow’s largest stomach compartment and it acts like a fermentation chamber.
 It contains the microorganisms and bacteria that the cow needs to digest the cellulose in plants and turn it into amino acids (protein) and fats.